Online Graph Topology Learning from Matrix-valued Time Series

 Figures \ref{fig: Est_2d_aug} and \ref{fig: Est_last_aug} show that the estimations of $\AN$ of both approaches tend to the true values as more samples are received.
 Meanwhile, Figure \ref{fig: Est_trend} shows the effectiveness of trend estimator $\underline{\x}_{m,t}$ defined in Equation \eqref{eq: new OLS}.

-We now show the numeric results of $30$ simulations, with $N = 20$, $F = 5$, and $M = 12$.
+The numeric results of \CB{$30$} simulations, with $N = 20$, $F = 5$, and $M = 12$ {\CM are now discussed}.
 We test three different step sizes $\eta$, $5\times10^{-7}$, $1\times10^{-6}$, and $5\times10^{-6}$.
-With each value we perform $10$ independent simulations.
+With each value \CB{$30$} independent simulations {\CM are performed}.
 Figure \ref{fig: rmsd_aug} and \ref{fig: Average_one_step_prediction_error_aug} plot the evolution of error metrics \eqref{eq: pred_err_aug} and \eqref{eq: rmsd}, respectively.
-For better visualization effect, since the performance of the low-dimensional procedure does not depend on $\eta$, we only show one mean metric curve instead of $3$, in the two figures, which is calculated from the results of these $30$ simulations.
+For better visualization effect, since the performance of the low-dimensional procedure does not depend on $\eta$, we only show one mean metric curve instead of $3$, in the two figures, which is calculated from the results of these \CB{$90$} simulations.